Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 GPIO (Chrome OS GPIO assignments)
 =================================
-This control method returns information about Chrome OS specific GPIO assignments for Chrome OS hardware, so the kernel can directly control that hardware.
+This control method returns information about Chrome OS specific GPIO assignments for Chrome OS hardware, so the woke kernel can directly control that hardware.

 Arguments:
 ----------